 While every effort has been made to ensure the accuracy of this information, City accepts no responsibility for any error or omissions.
 However, the City would appreciate advice should any error be discovered.

-To make a complaint to the City about an existing retaining wall, please use refer to Report a problem information and online form.
+To make a complaint to the City about an existing retaining wall, please refer to our Report a problem - Planning and building compliance page and submit an online form if applicable.